marisolpalmero/green-ietf/draft-eman-green-rfc6988bis-01.md

       * LLDP MIB module and LLDP MED MIB module

-   Due to some limitations regarding Writeable MIB module, one IESG statement published in 2014 encourages the use the NETCONF/YANG standards for configuration.
-From the above YANG modules list, 3 MIB    modules (Entity MIB module, Entity Sensor MIB module, Entity State MIB module) have been converted into the "YANG Data Model for Hardware Management" {?RFC8348}}.
+   Due to limitations regarding Writeable MIB module, one IESG statement published in 2014 encourages the use the NETCONF/YANG standards for configuration.
+Based on the YANG modules developments, three MIB  modules (Entity MIB module, Entity Sensor MIB module, Entity State MIB module) have been converted into the "YANG Data Model for Hardware Management" {?RFC8348}}.

-   However, the Power and Energy Monitoring and Control MIB modules have not been converted yet into YANG modules.
+   However, Power and Energy Monitoring and Control MIB modules has not been converted yet into YANG modules.

    Eleven years after the EMAN requirements RFC 6988 publication, this document re-evaluates the